Jaewook08/swpp202001/README.md

     * We'll have the final presentation at Sat, 3:00 pm.
     * The benchmarks used for competition is uploaded.
     * Input 4 of merge_sort/quick_sort/radix_sort is invalid, so please ignore it.

+- Jun.
+20: The aggregated scores of final competition is announced (moved to ETL to address concerns about privacy)

 ## Assignments